 Serving Ideas and Suggestions

 The most straightforward way to enjoy these carnitas is as tacos — served in soft tortillas with quick pickled onions, charred corn, avocado, crumbled and crumbled cojita.
 This is always how we start the first day we make carnitas.

 The time while the carnitas cook in the Instant Pot is just enough time to make a batch of easy homemade pickled red onions and saute some corn to serve with the tacos.
 For extra bonus points, make your own roasted tomatillo salsa verde – it’s delicious on carnitas!

-But for the second day, or third day, or sometimes even fourth day, we like to mix things up a little!
-Other favorite ways include using the carnitas as a filling for quesedillas, enchiladas, or burritos, stirred into chili, as a topping for roasted sweet potatoes or sheet pan nachos, or piled high on family favorite Mexican couscous bowls.
+But for the second day or third day, or sometimes even the fourth day, we like to mix things up a little!
+Other favorite ways include using the carnitas as a filling for quesadillas, enchiladas, or burritos, stirred into chili, as a topping for roasted sweet potatoes or sheet pan nachos, or piled high on family favorite Mexican couscous bowls.

 FAQ About Instant Pot Carnitas

 Either option will work!
 Pork shoulder and pork butt both come from the shoulder of the pig, although different locations (pork butt is higher on the shoulder, while pork shoulder extends farther down).
 If choosing between the two, pork butt is generally better marbled throughout the cut and is thus a little more tender – but I’ve made this many times with pork shoulder as well and it’s still delicious.